ex1duz/2dunitygame/README.md

 <br>

 ## 1. Game Idea <a name = "gameidea"></a>
-The design of this 2D Unity game is heavily inspired from [original (OG) Super Mario Bros.](https://supermarioplay.com/) and [Genshin Impact](https://genshin.hoyoverse.com/en), both games that I have played before, with also many aspects of the initial ideas of the game from my friend, [WolfPark](https://github.com/wolfparktaerim).
+The design of this 2D Unity game is heavily inspired from the [original (OG) Super Mario Bros.](https://supermarioplay.com/) and [Genshin Impact](https://genshin.hoyoverse.com/en), both games that I have played before, with also many aspects of the initial ideas of the game from my friend, [WolfPark](https://github.com/wolfparktaerim).

 *Aspects of the 2D Unity game inspired by the [OG Super Mario Bros.](https://supermarioplay.com/):*
 - The 2D level design